 Provide the name and contact information of the primary contact person for this IC activity.
 Affiliation is any entity that provides the person financial or other substantive support, for which the person may feel an obligation.
 If necessary, a second/alternate contact person’s information may also be provided.

-Name: Glenn Parsons
+Name: Roger Marks

-Email Address: glenn.parsons@ericsson.com
+Email Address: r.b.marks@ieee.org